Scam alerts: we’ve seen an increase in scam texts and emails claiming to be from us, asking for payments.

 New avalanche and rockfall shelter

-Funding for this is part of a $29 million 2020 government package to improve the safety and resilience on the eastern side of the Homer Tunnel on SH94 between Te Anau and Piopiotahi Milford Sound.
-Waka Kotahi NZ Transport Agency and government crown infrastructure partners are delivering this work.
+Funding for this is part of a $29 million government package announced in 2020 to improve the safety and resilience on the eastern side of the Homer Tunnel on SH94 between Te Anau and Piopiotahi Milford Sound.
+New Zealand Transport Agency Waka Kotahi and government crown infrastructure partners have delivered this work.

 View progress photos of the Homer Tunnel avalanche shelter demolition